marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 {% endhighlight %}

-A *file* structure is allocated and on line 14 *this_fs* is set as the entry point for doing file operations, which result in a call to *getfssec* function, the one actually responsible for the I/O. I was therefore expecting *this_fs* to point to a network API (we are still trying to load ldlinux.c32 via TFTP).
+A *file* structure is allocated and on line 14 *this_fs* is set as the entry point for doing file operations, which results in a call to *getfssec* function, the one actually responsible for the I/O. I was therefore expecting *this_fs* to point to a network API (we are still trying to load ldlinux.c32 via TFTP).
 So, what is *this_fs*?
-It's initialized in *fs_init*, which is called by *pxelinux.asm* with a pointer to the desired *fs_ops*.
+It's initialized in *fs_init*, which is called indirectly by *pxelinux.asm* with a pointer to the desired *fs_ops*.